fzi-forschungszentrum-informatik/cartesian_controllers/README.md

 They will *never* issue configuration changes.

 All controllers interpolate the given target poses.
 The amount of *how much* they interpolate can be set through the responsiveness.
 Check the section on *damping* for that.
-As an example, the *CartesianMotionController* can be given target poses via TF, that pop up somewhere with a relatively low frequency.
+As an example, the *CartesianMotionController* can be given target poses, that pop up somewhere with a relatively low frequency.
 Depending on how responsive the system is, this can result in anything in between fast jumps or smooth, directed motion.